Altricch/robomaster_proj/README.md

 Enjoy our video repository: [Click here](https://usi365-my.sharepoint.com/:f:/g/personal/donofj_usi_ch/EhkavI2BI3RIgTlFAT8el0EBNBjVjIQa2q_OUt_9QJctLQ?e=BJTnAg)

 ## To run the environments

-Firstly we need to open 4 new terminals.
+Firstly, you need to clone the repository in `cd dev_ws/src`.
+Then, you need to open 4 new terminals.

 In T1 run the following command to open CoppeliaSim: